-TWC staff contacted the Texas Department of Human Services (TDHS) to determine how that agency defines this section of the Personal Responsibility Agreement signed by TANF recipients.
-The rule change aligns child care rules with the TDHS definition regarding this section of the PRA.
+To address this issue, TWC staff contacted the Texas Department of Human Services (TDHS) to determine how that agency defines this section of the Personal Responsibility Agreement signed by TANF recipients.
+The proposed change aligns child care rules with the TDHS definition regarding this section of the PRA.

-The new language stipulates that the parent must show cooperation with the Office of the Attorney General on an ongoing basis by: providing information about and helping to locate the absent parent; helping to establish paternity; and appearing in court hearings or other meetings to establish child support.
+The proposed language stipulates that the parent must cooperate with the Office of the Attorney General on an ongoing basis by: providing information about and helping to locate the absent parent; helping to establish paternity; and appearing in court hearings or other meetings to establish child support.

-The Commission also changes §809.78(b)(3) in order to correct the reference to the citation in the Education Code regarding exemption from school attendance as required by the PRA.
-The previous rule cites §21.003 of the Education Code; however, the correct citation is §25.086.
+The Commission also proposes changing §809.78(b)(3) in order to correct the reference to the citation in the Education Code regarding exemption from school attendance as required by the PRA.
+Current rule cites §21.003 of the Education Code, however, the correct citation should be §25.086.